graalvm/workshops/native-image/what-the-dickens/README.md

 >Note: Oracle Cloud Infrastructure (OCI) provides GraalVM Enterprise at no additional cost.

-Estimated workshop time: 60 minutes

-### Lab Objectives

-In this lab you will:

-- Add a basic Spring Boot application to a Docker Image and run it
-- Build a native executable from this application, using GraalVM Native Image
-- Add the native executable to a Docker Image
-- Shrink your application docker image size with GraalVM Native Image and Distroless containers

 >Note: If you see the laptop icon in the lab, this means you need to do something such as enter a command.
 Keep an eye out for it.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)